simbo1905/sprint-planning/README.md

 ## Running Behind A Reverse Proxy

-To run the socko server on port 8888 behind an nginx reverse proxy first start socko with:
+To run the socko server on port 8888 behind an nginx reverse proxy running on port 80 first start socko with:

 ```
 java -Xmx50m -jar ../sprint-planning-runnable.jar 69.162.134.144 8888 80 80